 Roots of this hardy perennial herb have been used for centuries to produce a red dye.

-Harvest roots and rhizomes of three year old plants in the spring and autumn.
+Harvest roots and rhizomes of three-year-old plants in the spring and autumn.
 Grow plants in full sun and average soils.
 Loose soils will increase root growth and make for easy harvest.
 2 plants will dye 4 ounces of wool.
-Height and spread 2’x2’.
+Height and spread 2’ x 2’.
 Plants are sprawling in habit.
-Z4-9
+Zones 4-9.

 Photo of madder dyed wool by Fran Rushworth of Rich & Strange Silk and Wool Work.
 Check out her experience using madder to dye wool here.